![]() | |||||||||||||||||||||||

 Antonio L. Murray was selected as the Deputy Assistant Inspector General for Technology Services in August 2022.
 With more than two decades of experience in IT, including IT audits, investigative support, and data analytics, Deputy Assistant Inspector General Murray brings a combination of IT leadership and management to the position.
 Prior to joining the OIG in 2020, Murray served as the Deputy Chief Information Officer for the USAID OIG.
 In that role, Murray spearheaded multiple high priority projects, including the Help Desk revitalization project and USAID OIG IT independence effort.
 Murray began his Federal career at the Department of Transportation OIG in 2010 as an IT specialist, Infrastructure Manager, eventually serving as Chief Information Officer where he was responsible for security compliance and policy, technical assessment and architecture, leadership and performance management, strategic planning, and budget execution.
 Murray obtained a bachelor’s degree in Information Systems from Strayer University, and holds an A.A.S. in Computer and Information Science from ECPI College of Technology.
 Murray also holds the following technical certifications, Microsoft Certified Systems Engineer, Microsoft Certified Technology Specialist, Microsoft Certified IT Professional, and Certified Virtualization Expert.

-For more information on the OIG leadership team, please contact the OIG Public Affairs Office.
+For more information on the senior leadership team, contact the OIG Public Affairs Office.